 7 Household Items That Should Never Be Flushed Down the Toilet

-Toilets are a common household fixture that we all are using every day.
-It’s easy to take its convenience for granted, however it’s crucial to remember that it’s not a garbage can.
-There are certain items that should never go down the drain as they can cause blockage inside the sewer or damage to sewer pipes.
+Toilets are a typical fixture in our homes that we are using every day.
+There’s a tendency to accept its utility for granted, however it’s important to remember that it’s not a trash can.
+Certain things should not to be flushed into the drain since they can cause blockage inside the sewer or damage to sewer pipes.

 Key Takeaways

-- Do not flush certain things into the toilet because they could cause blockages in the drain or damages to the pipes.
+- Be careful not to flush certain items down the toilet as they could block the drain or damages to the pipes.

 - Baby wipes